LagoLunatic/wwrando/README.md

 ### Got stuck in a seed?

-If you seem to be stuck and can't find anywhere to progress, you should first consult the spoiler log.
-The spoiler log is generated at the same time as the randomized ISO, and is put in the same folder.
-It contains information on everything that was randomized in this seed, and lists the order you can get progress items in as well.
+If you seem to be stuck and can't find anywhere to progress, you should first read the Frequently Asked Questions page on the official website: https://lagolunatic.github.io/wwrando/faq/

-If you've consulted the spoiler log and you're still stuck, it's possible you've encountered a bug in the randomizer.
+If you've read the FAQ and consulted the spoiler log but you're still stuck, it's possible you've encountered a bug in the randomizer.
 Please report bugs like that here: https://github.com/LagoLunatic/wwrando/issues
 In the bug report be sure to include the permalink for the seed you encountered the bug on.

-### Playing on emulator

-If you're going to play on emulator, you should use a recent beta or development version of Dolphin, which can be found on this page: https://dolphin-emu.org/download/
-RetroArch is not recommended and you may experience crashes if you use it.
-Note that the GameCube boot up animation in Dolphin doesn't work with the randomizer and will cause the game to crash before reaching the main menu.
-If you have previously set Dolphin up to play that animation you will need to disable it before launching the randomized game by going to Config -> GameCube in Dolphin and checking "Skip Main Menu".

 ## Discord Server